 Bottle size is 75cl unless otherwise specified.

 Unfortunately credit / debit cards cannot be accepted.
-Cheques should be made payable to 'Michael Arditti'.
+Payment can be made by BACS or cleared cheque made payable to 'Michael Arditti'.

 Though I am careful to select the best stock available, the ullage and condition of older wines may vary.
 I am happy to provide a condition report on request.